Portugal D7 Visa: The Ultimate Guide to Portugal’s D7 Visa 2024

 4. Citizenship: Does the Portugal D7 Visa Lead to Citizenship?

 The Portugal D7 Visa can lead to citizenship.
-After six years of legal residency, you can apply to become a Portuguese citizen.
+After five years of legal residency, you can apply to become a Portuguese citizen.
 To become a citizen, you must obtain an A2 Portuguese language certificate, provide documents such as proof of a Portuguese bank, and have no criminal record.

 Who can get a Portugal D7 Visa?